FirelyTeam/firely-docs/firelyserver/security/accesscontrol.rst

 * the ``iss`` claim with the base url of the OAuth server
 * the ``aud`` the same value you've entered in ``SmartAuthorizationOptions.Audience``
 * the ``scope`` field with the scopes granted by this access token
 * optionally, the compartment claim, if you'd like to limit this token to a certain compartment.
+Such a claim may be requested by using a context scope or launching a part of an EHR launch.
+See `Requesting context with scopes <http://www.hl7.org/fhir/smart-app-launch/scopes-and-launch-context/#requesting-context-with-scopes>`_ for more details.
 For example, in case of Patient data access where the ``launch/patient`` scope is used, include the ``patient`` claim with the patient's id or identifier (:ref:`feature_accesscontrol_compartment`) and make sure to request the ``patient/<permissions>`` scope permissions.
+Compartment claims combined with ``user/<permissions>`` claims are not scoped a compartment.

 .. _feature_accesscontrol_decisions: